NSLS-II-BMM/linkam-ophyd/features.rst

 =======================================

-Because the ``status_code`` is such a obscure way of presenting status information, I made a small display showing the most important features of the controller.
+Because the ``status_code`` is such a obscure way of presenting status information, I made a small display showing the most salient features of the controller.

 .. code-block:: python